hpi-epic/pricewars-marketplace/README.md

 ## Requirements

 The marketplace is written in Scala and managed with sbt.
-Ensure to have a sbt installed and set up on your computer (see [the reference](http://www.scala-sbt.org/0.13/docs/Setup.html) for more information on getting started.
+Ensure to have a sbt installed and set up on your computer (see [the reference](http://www.scala-sbt.org/0.13/docs/Setup.html) for more information on getting started).

 ## Setup